nkirby/node-twitterbot/README.md

     var Bot = new TwitterBot("path-to-config.json");

+See more about the [TwitterBot class here](https://github.com/nkirby/node-twitterbot/wiki/TwitterBot "TwitterBot Wiki")

 ## Actions

 In order to get your node-twitterbot to actually do something, you need to define actions.
 It is done through the addAction() method.
 It takes 2 parameters: